Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 The `robotCallBack` function implements a cycle that will determine what velocity to publish on the `cmd_vel`  topic.

 As a "default state", the robot will move around the circuit at a constant velocity of 1.0 towards its relative X-Axis resulting in a motion.
 Once the middle detecting area scans a distance shorter than 1.5 units, the robot will stop driving forward and it'll check on the other detecting regions.
 These areas are on the left and right sides of the robot.
-Since the two regions retrieve the robot's distance to the wall, an if-statement can decide on what side the closest barrier is.
+Since the four regions retrieve the robot's distance to the wall, an if-statement can decide on what region the closest barrier is.
 Depending on this decision, the robot will either turn left or right to get away from the wall.
-As a "turning state", the robot will spin around the Z-Axis with an angular velocity of 1.0 and a linear velocity of 0.2.
-To be sure to keep a distance from the walls, once the side detecting areas detect one, the code will set a linear speed along the Y-Axis towards the opposite directions of the closest border.
+As a "turning state", the robot will spin around the Z-Axis with an angular velocity of 1.0 and a linear velocity of 0.3 if the detecting area triggered are the once to the total right or left of the robot.
+If the closest wall is detected in one of the other middle sections, the angular speed will be the same as before but the robot will keed an higher linear speed of 0.6.
 The following *gif* shows the robot approaching a tight turn:

 <p align="center">